Johny Srouji

-Johny Srouji (Arabic: جوني سروجي; Hebrew: ג'וני סרוג'י; born 1964) is an Arab Israeli executive, currently Apple's senior vice president of Hardware Technologies.
+Johny Srouji (Note: Arabic: جوني سروجي; Hebrew: ג'וני סרוג'י; /sɝːˈuːdʒiː/ sir-oo-jee) (born 1964) is an Israeli engineer and business executive who has been the chief hardware officer of Apple since April 2026.
+He was the company's senior vice president of hardware technologies from 2015 to 2026.

 Early life and education

 Srouji was born in the Abbas neighborhood of Haifa, to a middle class Arab Christian family.
 He is the third child out of four.
 His father Farid was a carpenter and craftsman who produced casting molds to the specifications of the Israeli Ministry of Defense.
 In high school he received high grades in math, physics, chemistry and science, and was introduced to computers by an instructor who also taught at the nearby research university Technion – Israel Institute of Technology.
 He later enrolled at Technion, earning both a bachelor's degree (summa cum laude) and master's degree (magna cum laude) in computer science.

 Srouji is reputed to be a no-nonsense executive, asking for hard truths and focusing on problems and areas for improvement.
 He is fluent in four languages: Arabic, Hebrew, French and English.